Change management: 1990s

-The first edition of Managing Transitions: Making the Most of Change by William Bridges is published in 1991.
+The first edition of Managing Transitions: Making the Most of Change by William Bridges was published in 1991.
 Bridges emphasized the importance of managing the psychology of transitions, consisting of three phases: letting go of the past, the "neutral zone" where the past is gone but the new isn't fully present, and making the new beginning.

 The 1990 oil price shock occurred as a result of the Iraqi invasion of Kuwait on August 2, 1990 and contributed to the recession of the early 1990s in the United States.
 At General Electric, Jack Welch and the senior leadership team were forced to abandon methodically developed strategic plans.
 Welch recognized the obvious problem with long-term planning – no one can predict the future.
 Welch has been quoted by Steve Kerr as saying, “It's not that we're surprised that bugs me, it's that we're surprised that we're surprised that bugs me.”
 He recognized the advantage of being able to react to change faster than GE's competitors.
 Welch commissioned a team, including Dave Ulrich and Steve Kerr, to create a process to "accelerate change" throughout GE.

 “Thus in 1992 and 1993, some of the external faculty, in collaboration with Crotonville staff, developed and implemented the Change Acceleration Process (CAP) as a follow-up to Work-Out.
 In this process, drawn from experiences with other companies, teams of managers from a business took on major change projects and learned how to orchestrate an entire change effort.”

 In his 1993 book, Managing at the Speed of Change, Daryl Conner coined the term burning platform' based on the 1988 North Sea Piper Alpha oil rig fire.
 He went on to found Conner Partners in 1994, focusing on the human performance and adoption techniques that would help ensure technology innovations were absorbed and adopted as best as possible.
 The first State of the Change Management Industry report was published in the Consultants News in February 1995.

 In the mid-90s, John Kotter authors arguably the most influential publications in the history of Change Management.
 Leading Change: Why Transformation Efforts Fail appeared in a 1995 issue of the Harvard Business Review, and his follow-up book, Leading Change published in 1996.

 Who Moved My Cheese?
 An Amazing Way to Deal with Change in Your Work and in Your Life, published in 1998, is a bestselling seminal work by Spencer Johnson.
 The text describes the way one reacts to major change in one's work and life, and four typical reactions to those changes by two mice and two "Littlepeople," during their hunt for "cheese."
 A New York Times business bestseller up on release, Who Moved My Cheese? remained on the list for almost five years and spent over 200 weeks on Publishers Weekly's hardcover nonfiction list.